asorbini/rticonnextdds-ros2-msgs/README.md

 ## Unsupported types

-The following types are currently unsupported, typically because their IDL files contain multiple nested `#include`'s of the same file:
+The following types are currently unsupported, typically because their IDL contains multiple nested `#include`'s of the same file which is not supported by `rtiddsgen`.

 ```txt
 actionlib_msgs/GoalStatusArray